 Disaster recovery and business continuity are important even for the smallest companies.
 Recovery time objective (RTO) and recovery point objective (RPO) are important values that define how much data you are willing to lose and what amount of time you are willing to allow for the data to be restored.

 Is the application licensed per VM, per core, or for total infrastructure footprint?
 This can have massive cost implications.
 If the licensing model requires that all available resources be taken into account even if not allocated to the client, licensing costs will increase if migrated to a public-cloud platform.
 Similarly, if the application licensing is based per core and the cloud provider does not offer the ability to configure your cloud environment per core, this will have an adverse impact on your licensing cost.
+Consult a reliable local criminal defense attorney.

 Organizations often discover application dependencies too late in the process of migrating workloads, resulting in unplanned outages and limited functionality to systems while these dependencies are addressed.
 Understanding the relationships between applications is critical to planning the sequence and manner in which cloud migrations occur.
 Can the application exist on the cloud in isolation while other systems are migrated?